 Stellenbosch Municipality's solid waste system is at maximum capacity.
-The current landfill site at Stellenbosch town is way over capacity, and the new cell being constructed in August 2012 will only provide additional capacity until 2017.
+The current landfill site at Stellenbosch town is over capacity.
 The closest alternative is the Vissershok landfill site, but trucking the waste to Vissershok will increase costs per ton of waste removal by 186% (from R70/ton to R200/ton).